LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 * I added the 3 slides into a list, so for users of screen readers, they know how many stats are present (if their screen reader reads out lists without bullets, that is)
 * I display all 3 stats, always, no transitions here
-* I moved the call to action panel to the bottom of the frame, so utilise horizontal width and reduce clutter
+* I moved the call to action panel to the bottom of the frame, so make better use of the horizontal width and prevent the sentences of text becoming a little too squished
 * I removed all of the unnecessary ARIA
+* I added a more descriptive `title` to the iFrame
-* I added a link at the end that references a footnote, there are 2 sources in the footnotes and they are correctly linked
+* I added a link at the end of each stat that references a footnote, there are 2 sources in the footnotes and they are correctly linked
-* I was reluctant to add links, I just wanted to create an aria-describedby reference on the <li> element, as I seemed to think that would work, but it isn't actually announced, so given that I just wanted the description, I was pretty much constrained to using an interactive element and only an <a> would be appropriate here, as the <a> has aria-describedby, a screen reader user can at least get the description without clicking on the link
+* I was reluctant to add links, I just wanted to create an `aria-describedby` reference on the `<li>` element, as I mistakingly thought that would work, but it isn't actually announced, so given that I just wanted the description to be announced by a screen reader, I was pretty much constrained to using an interactive element and only an `<a>` would be appropriate here.
+Now, as the `<a>` has `aria-describedby`, a screen reader user can at least hear the description without clicking on the link
 * I added the word "logo" to the logo's alt text, just to make it a little clearer
-* I added an icon into the call to action link, as only screen reader users would have been advised about the "opens in new tab" behaviour, which is not fair on others, so I used the typicall icon for opening in a new tab, which the majority of sighted users will understand, as it's present on their operating systems and email clients etc
+* I added removed the target="_blank" and the visually hidden text, as user choice is always key, so it is best to open in the same tab by default

 ###### The CSS

 * I styled the percentage the same, it may look different on CodePen, as I didn't install the font
 * I centred the text vertically, against the percentage, as this looks much cleaner to me
 * I styled the footnote links using the same green as the text, but ensured I added a more prominent underline
-* I used a ::before pseudo element to increase the click/tap area of the links to the footnotes, as they were tiny, I actually opted out of using the <sup> element as it doesn't make any difference to users and I didn't want it to be a tiny superscript link anyway
+* I used a `::before` pseudo element to increase the click/tap area of the links to the footnotes, as they were tiny, I actually opted out of using the `<sup>` element as it doesn't make any difference to users and I didn't want it to be a tiny superscript link anyway
 * I built it mobile first, using the same existing breakpoint as the original (768px)
 * I made the iFrame a little wider, as there was plenty of free space across several implementations I looked at
 * I added the same focus style as we created earlier, for the CTA link